Construction Accident Compensation – Key Information

 - Contact with moving machinery.

-If you have experienced a construction injury relating to any of the above, get in touch with our experienced team today.
+If you have experienced any of the above injuries, get in touch with our experienced team today.
+You may be entitled to make a construction site accident claim.

-What Are the Most Common Construction Site Injuries?
+What Are the Most Common Construction Injury Claims?

 Construction site injuries are often extremely serious.
 In some cases, they can be as minor as a few bad bruises or minor abrasions.
 However, they can also involve life-altering or life-threatening injuries, including head injuries, injuries requiring amputations or even spinal injuries resulting in paraplegia or quadriplegia.
 These common construction injuries can often cause long-term or life-altering injuries.
 Many injuries sustained on a building site will prevent the injured party from working as a builder or construction worker in the future, leaving them without a trade or livelihood.
 As such, if you (or a loved one) has suffered any kind of construction site injury that wasn’t your fault, you may be entitled to claim.